wizeline/wize-docs/onboarding/README.md

 - Participants &mdash; during and for weeks (months?) after their onboarding process<br>
   Did the program prepare you for&hellip;

-   - your initial team/pod/project?
+   - Your initial team/pod/project?
-   - company culture, _etc_?
+   - Company culture, _etc_?

   What did we get “wrong” &mdash; _e.g._, what did you have to “unlearn” later?<br>
   What did we “miss” (that is not “too” specific to your initial team/pod/project)?